rwxrob/notes/Cycling/Homemade gel recipe.md

+This recipe produces the fastest carb intake possible by the human body according to modern nutritional science with a ratio of 1:0.8 of glucose (maltodextrine)

 - 60 ml warm water (less is harder to pour into the flasks + better osmolality)
 - 100 g fructose powder (100 g carb)
 - 134 g maltodextrin powder (126 g carb)